As an apprentice where will I be based?

 It is essential that, you are 16 years old from the start date and that you hold or expect to achieve 4 GCSE passes at Grade C (or equivalent) including Mathematics and English Language.

 Please note, only those candidates who clearly display that they meet the above criteria will be progressed to the next stage of the selection process.
 For example, if your qualification is an Essential Skills, you must list the level.
 Level 2 would be accepted as an equivalent.

 Do I have to study in my own time?

-Yes, you will be studying to complete a Level 3 Diploma and BTEC National Certificate which will both require independent study.
+Yes, you will be studying to complete a vocational qualification and also a technical Level 3 qualification (BTEC) which will both require independent study.

 This will be reviewed if you are successful.
+NIE Networks will consider the level and the units you have completed.
 There are certain modules which you may be required to complete as the BTEC is bespoke to NIE Networks.

 How many days a week do I go to College?

 One long day per week, usually a Tuesday.